 - Only high school yearbooks at least 50 years old will be digitized.
 College yearbooks may be digitized up through the current year.

 How it Works

-Contact us to talk about your yearbooks.
-We will make sure they fit all criteria and will ask you to provide an inventory listing the following for each volume:
+To get started, contact us to talk about your yearbooks.
+We will make sure they fit all criteria and will work with you on timing.